Considering Multi-Family Buildings

 All apartment buildings should have an attractive, intelligent, and easily remembered name.

 While you will want to be able to check on the condition of individual units, the areas that will concern you most in a multi-family building will be the common areas.
 You want to see if these areas are practical, need work, or allow for renovations, such as the addition of a laundry room.
+You may also want to ensure that all apartments are up to the standard of living for tenants and ensure that you have the right services available should they need repairs, for instance, a ceiling leak from the upstairs apartment, electrical repairs, plumbing or other types of maintenance.

 An attractive lobby is a big asset to an apartment building, as is a concierge/security guard, if the size of the building justifies it.